bhk/rio/concepts.md

     a = V32([x, y, z])

-Even when the values of `x`, `y`, and `z` are not known at compile-time, the size of the vector is known and the actual existence of the intermediate untyped vector is unnecessary.
+Even when the values of `x`, `y`, and `z` are not known statically, the size of the vector is known and the actual existence of the intermediate untyped vector is unnecessary.

 One option that may be explored is using an arbitrary precision numeric data type for numeric literals, in which ordinary operations (`+`, `-`, `==`, ...) on the value will first convert it to float64.
-This would ensure that CTE can easily reduce the values to float64 and avoid complex representations and heap allocation at run-time, yet preserve the original meaning of the literal when it is passed to a constructor for an alternate numeric type.
+This would ensure that early evaluation can easily reduce the values to float64 and avoid complex representations and heap allocation at run-time, yet preserve the original meaning of the literal when it is passed to a constructor for an alternate numeric type.